mattclarke/advent_of_code_22/README.md

 ## Day 7
 - Part 1: use a stack and sum the file sizes.
 When popping out of the directory add that directory's size to the enclosing directory.
 DON'T FORGET TO POP THE STACK AT THE END!
 - Part 2: filter to get directories of suitable size then find the smallest.

+## Day 8
+- Part 1: loop through the rows and columns (forward and reverse) and add the trees that can be seen from outside to a set.
+- Part 2: for each tree in the set, go in each direction until reaches edge or hits a tree that cannot be seen over.
+After each direction multiple the score.